FAIR-Chem/fairchem/train.md

 ```

 Training logs are stored in `logs/tensorboard/[TIMESTAMP]` where `[TIMESTAMP]` is
-the starting time stamp of the run.
+the starting time-stamp of the run.
 You can monitor the training process by running:
 ```
 tensorboard --logdir logs/tensorboard/[TIMESTAMP]
 ```